6 Ways to End the School Year

 High Five, Parents

-Children and Teens aren’t the only ones who deserve celebrating this June.
+Children and teens aren’t the only ones who deserve celebrating this June.
 What about you?
 Set aside some time for you, as adults, with or without the kids.
-Find a babysitter for a few hours so you can get out of the house, or work with the neighbors to set up some rotating play dates are great ways to take a deep breath and unwind before diving headfirst into summer.
+Sign up for Parents' Day or Night Out so you can get out of the house, or work with the neighbors to set up some rotating play dates are great ways to take a deep breath and unwind before diving headfirst into summer.
 (And there’s no shortage of great to-do lists if you need a little inspiration!)